Re-imagining what is possible: The potential for AI in mental health

 In the case of mental health, non-quantifiable information might be equally important (facial expressions, tone of voice), so what will it mean for patient care if we begin to rely more heavily on this information?
 Finally, clinicians are also going to be using AI more and more as decision-support tools.
 However, what happens if there are algorithmic errors?
 Who is accountable for misdiagnosis if the misdiagnosis was based on machine advice?

-The roundtable will be held under the Chatham House Rule.
+The roundtable was held under the Chatham House Rule.